Dubai - United Arab Emirates

 Initial characteristics of the beach :

-To fight against this erosion, the management of the hotels located on the beach was spending hundreds of thousands of dollars in regular sand nourishment.
+In order to fight erosion, the management teams of the hotels located on the beach were spending hundreds of thousands of dollars in sand nourishment.

-In 2010, ECOPLAGE was contacted to study the applicability of a drainage system on this beach to stabilize it and reduce erosion.
-Convinced by the project, the hotels management ordered a feasibility study in March 2011.
-ECOPLAGE designed a drainage system to protect the 1000 linear meters of the retreating beach.
-Moreover, the water produced by the Ecoplage® technology is devised to re-oxygenate the artificial lagoons located behind the beach.
+In 2010, ECOPLAGE was contacted to study the potential of a drainage system on this beach to stabilize it and reduce erosion.
+Convinced by the project, the hotels' management teams ordered a feasibility study in March 2011.
+ECOPLAGE designed a drainage system to protect 1000 linear meters of the retreating beach.
+Moreover, the water produced by the Ecoplage® technology re-oxygenates the artificial lagoons located behind the beach.
 The system is also planned to be combined with initial sand nourishment in order to recover enough beach width for the tourists.

-In July 2011, the order is made to start the project.
-After an intense month of preparation and mobilization, the works started in August 2011 and ended in October the same year.
+In July 2011, the order was made to start the project.
+After an intense month of preparation and mobilization, the works started August of 2011 and ended in October that same year.

 The system consists of :

 - 2 beams of drains in the North of the beach (475m) and the South (525m).
 The South beam has the constraint of passing under a jetty